JingXuanLiu777/jliu0185_9103_tut2_CreativeCodingMajorProject/README.md

 # jliu0185--MONDRAIN TOWN (INPUT SECTION)
-This is an interactive animation inspired by Mondrian's masterpiece 'Broadway'.
-Urban traffic is simulated within the composition, with circular components representing moving vehicles.
-Building upon the group project's foundation, keyboard and button controls manipulate the movement and colour of the vehicles to simulate the distinction between daytime and night-time cityscapes.
+This interactive animation draws inspiration from Mondrian's masterpiece Broadway.
+The composition simulates urban traffic scenes, with circular components representing moving vehicles.
+Within the framework of a group project, keyboard and button controls govern the movement and colouration of vehicles, simulating the dynamic variations of city traffic throughout the day and night.

 ## Interaction Notes